imarc/handbook/frontend.markdown

 	<meta name="description" content="iMarc creates web sites &amp; applications for discerning clients.
 Strategy, marketing, design and programming since 1997.
 Newburyport, MA — 978-462-8848" />

-## iMarc Credits
+### iMarc Credits

 Include the following meta tag in the head to credit iMarc.

 	<meta name="author" content="Created by iMarc: web + creative + strategy + mobile.
 More info at www.imarc.net" />

-## Favicon
+## Icons

+### Favicons

-Use ICO files for favicons using the code snippet below.
+Use ICO files for favicons using this syntax:

 	<link rel="shortcut icon" href="http://example.com/myicon.ico" />

-If you’re using Photoshop, you should install the [ICO plugin](http://www.telegraphics.com.au/svn/icoformat/trunk/dist/README.html) which will allow you to save out ICO files.
-If you need to quickly create an ICO favicon and you don't have access to the plug-in, you can also use [Dynamic Drive's web converter](http://tools.dynamicdrive.com/favicon/).
+If you’re using Photoshop, you should install an [ICO plugin](http://www.telegraphics.com.au/sw/product/ICOFormat#icoformat) which will allow you to save out ICO files.
+You can also use [Dynamic Drive's web converter](http://tools.dynamicdrive.com/favicon).
+Due to the proliferation of high pixel density displays, size favicons at 32x32 rather than the recent 16x16 standard.

-## Touch Icons
+### Touch Icons

 iOS and Android devices both support touch icons.